yuki-yano/fzf-preview.vim/README.md

 " floating window winblend value let g:fzf_preview_floating_window_winblend = 15

+" jump to the buffers by default, when possible let g:fzf_preview_buffers_jump = 0

 " Commands used for fzf preview.
 " The file name selected by fzf becomes {}